MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/applicationCommon/foundationCommon/crmCommon/accelerators/nonProfit/nonProfitIati/Request.md

 ---
-title: Request - Common Data Model | Microsoft Docs
+title: Request in nonProfitIati - Common Data Model | Microsoft Docs
 description: Requests represent a request from an individual or institution for funding or support.
 A request is more formal than an inquiry (LOI) and typically happens after an inquiry has already occurred.
 author: nenad1002
 ms.service: common-data-model
 ms.reviewer: deonhe
 ms.topic: article
-ms.date: 6/30/2020
+ms.date: 7/7/2020
 ms.author: nebanfic
 ---

-# Request
+# Request in nonProfitIati

 Requests represent a request from an individual or institution for funding or support.
 A request is more formal than an inquiry (LOI) and typically happens after an inquiry has already occurred.